dan-blanchard/streams/index.rst

 What is this Storm thing?
 =========================

-We read:
+.. rst-class:: build

-"Storm is a **distributed real-time computation system**."
+-  Storm is a **distributed real-time computation system**

-Dramatically simplifies your workers and queues.
+-  Dramatically simplifies your workers and queues.

-"Great," we thought.
-"But, what about Python support?"
+-  "Great, but what about Python support?"

-That's what streamparse is about.
+-  That's what streamparse and pystorm are about.

 ==================
 Our Storm Use Case